zpainter/iassist/content/blog/championing-public-data-data-professionals-in-civic-life.md

 ### The IASSIST Community

-I've been in IASSIST since 2007, and along the way, I've had the extraordinary privilege of learning from former IASSIST leaders, such as **Chuck Humphrey**, **Bill Block**, and **Ann Green**.
-As well as long-time members like **Walter Giesbrecht** (who passed away this year), **Jen Green**, **Tuomas Alaterä**, and many more.
+I've been in IASSIST since 2007, and along the way, I've had the extraordinary privilege of learning from former IASSIST leaders, such as **Chuck Humphrey**, **Bill Block**, and **Ann Green**, as well as long-time members like **Walter Giesbrecht** (who passed away this year), **Jen Green**, **Tuomas Alaterä**, and many more.
 I've gained close friends and collaborators who have become some of the most important people in my professional and personal life.
 And I have watched this community grow in size, depth, and diversity of topics.

 One moment has stayed with me for years.
 At one conference, Chuck Humphrey, a former President of IASSIST and a mentor to many of us, was asked at the last minute to fill in for a missing keynote speaker.
 He had nothing prepared.
 Instead of talking for an hour, he invited the community into a conversation.
 He asked questions and listened.
 And people talked about it for years afterward because he brought us together as a community.
 That is one of my core professional memories.
 And, as hard as it may be, that connectedness is part of what I want us to try to achieve with each other this week, even across a screen.